ekhurtado/I4_0_SMIA/README.md

 [//]: # (//Dependiendo del modo de GitHub oscuro o claro se añade una imagen u otra&#41;)

-The I4.0 Standardized Microservice-based Industrial Agent (I4.0 SMIA) is a proposal for the concept of the I4.0 Component from the Reference Architectural Model Industrie 4.0 (RAMI 4.0).
-The features of the I4.0 SMIA include:
+The Self-configurable Manufacturing Industrial Agent (SMIA) is a proposal for the implementation of the concept of the I4.0 Component from the Reference Architectural Model Industrie 4.0 (RAMI 4.0) as an AAS-compliant agent-based Digital Twin (DT).
+The features of the SMIA approach include:

 - free & open-source
 - AAS-compliant: standardized approach